Bhaktivinoda Thakur: Service in Puri (1870–1875)

 Soon Kedarnath formed a society called Bhagavat Samsad, consisting of the local bhadralok who were eager listen to his exposition of Gaudiya Vaishnavism.
 This brought him at odds with some pandits of the Mukti Maṇḍapa, who criticised him for lecturing on the Bhāgavata Purāṇa and other Vaishnava topics while lacking a proper Vaishnava initiation, or diksha, the tilak markings, and other devotional insignia.
 (Note: Kedarnath accepts this criticism as fair in his autobiography.)
 Even though Kedarnath was following Gaudiya Vaishnava spiritual discipline like harinama-japa, or chanting the Hare Krishna mantra on beads, (Note: with the only exception of his still non-vegetarian diet that he admits to following until his initiation in 1880) their opposition prompted Kedarnath to aspire to find a diksha-guru and take initiation from him.

 While Kedarnath Datta was able to influence many bhadraloks towards the Gaudiya Vaishnavism taught by Chaitanya, he felt in need of assistance.
 When his wife gave birth to a new child, Kedarnath linked the event to a divinatory dream and named his son Bimala Prasad ('"the mercy of Bimala Devi").
-The same account mentions that at his birth, the child's umbilical cord was looped around his body like a sacred brahmana thread (upavita) that left a permanent mark on the skin, as if foretelling his future role as religious leader.

 In the 1880s, Kedarnath Datta, out of desire to foster the child's interest in spirituality, initiated him into harinama-japa.
 At the age of nine Bimala Prasad memorised the seven hundred verses of the Bhagavad Gita in Sanskrit.
 From his childhood Bimala Prasad demonstrated a sense of moral behavior, intelligence, and an eidetic memory.
 He gained a reputation for remembering passages from a book on a single reading, and learned enough to compose his own poetry in Sanskrit.
 Bhaktisiddhanta's biographers write that even up to his last days Bhaktisiddhanta Sarasvati could verbatim recall passages from books that he had read in his childhood, earning the epithet "living encyclopedia".
 Bimala Prasad later became known as Bhaktisiddhanta Sarasvati.

-By the end Kedarnath's tenure in Puri his family had seven children, and his oldest daughter, Saudamani, 10, had to be married – which, according to upper-class Hindu customs, had to take place in Bengal.
-Kedarnath took a three-month privileged leave from his duties and in November 1874 went with his family to Bengal.
+By the end Kedarnath's tenure in Puri his family had seven children, and his oldest daughter, Saudamani, 10, had to be married; it would be nearly impossible to find a Bengali Kayastha groom for her in Orissa.Thus, Kedarnath took a three-month privileged leave from his duties and in November 1874 went with his family to Bengal.